Aims and Scope of the Journal of Vascular Surgery®

 A redline manuscript is required for all revised submissions and must meet all of the formatting requirements of the non-redlined manuscript.
-The redline manuscript must be created using "Track Changes" in Microsoft word, and must show every change that has been made in the revision.
+The redline manuscript must include the abstract and title page.
+The redline manuscript must be created using "Track Changes" in Microsoft Word, and must show every change that has been made in the revision.
 Manually highlighting, underlining or otherwise indicating the changes made is not sufficient.
+Once all of the changes are shown, the redline must be saved as a PDF.
+This will ensure that the author will be able to cite the correct page and line numbers in the Reviewer Response form .
 Detailed instructions about how to create a redline document may be found here.

 Limit illustrations to those that amplify, and do not duplicate the text.
 A reasonable number of line or halftone illustrations will be reproduced.
 You may not submit more than the maximum number of figures permitted for the selected article type.
 Please review the instructions for the specific article type before proceeding.
 Inclusion of color illustrations is at the discretion of the Editor.
 Operative and pathology photographs should be in color.
 Other figures and charts should be black and white unless sufficiently complex to require color.
 Original drawings or graphs should be prepared by computer software or by a professional artist.